Ants Nest: Everything You Need to Know

 Ants can build their nests and thrive anywhere.
-The usual places where they do are forest and fields, but also any place with dirt in any city in the world can become their home.
+The usual places where they do are forests and fields, but any place with dirt in any city in the world can become their home.

 That being said, according to their nesting habits, ants’ nests can be divided into three major groups.
 First, nests in soil, second - nests in wood, and third - opportunistic nests.
 Here, we will talk about the nest types and how to locate them in your home.

 Types of ant nests

 The three major ants nests groups in detail:

 Soil ants nests

 These are the most common types of nests.
 Soil is easily available and many areas and it isn’t treated with pesticides or other chemicals harmful to the ants.
 Soil nests are also the most common for most ant species in the world, not just in the UK.
 You’ve probably seen them hundreds of times in the park.
 Anthills scattered on the ground between flower beds.
 Since ants build soil nets, they move some of it around thus making the soil ecosystem a service.
 They have a positive impact on plants and other animals who live near the ant nests.

 You may have seen some of these ants.
 Some ant colonies make their nests in hollow parts of trees.
 Usually, the tree is rotting, or dying, has fungi, or there’s a lot of moisture.
 Carpenter ants are a species that often nest in hollow trees, but other species can like it too.
 The ants do not eat wood, they nest in it.

 Opportunist ants' nests